lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # Pairwise Consistency Testing

-This section specifies RECOMMENDED pairwise consistency testing procedures for ML-DSA implementations as defined in {{FIPS204}}.
-These procedures align with the Implementation Guidance for {{FIPS140}}
-and the Cryptographic Module Validation Program Section 10.3.A.
+This section specifies pairwise consistency testing procedures for ML-DSA implementations as defined in {{FIPS204}}.
+These procedures align with the Implementation Guidance for {{FIPS140}} and the Cryptographic Module Validation Program Section 10.3.A.
 The tests help verify correct implementation of key generation, signing, and verification operations.

 ## Pairwise Consistency Test Requirements